 Northern shrimp, Pandalus borealis (top), and two species of striped shrimp (P. montagui and Dichelopandalus leptocerus bottom).
 Photo by Cinamon Moffett, University of Maine.

-In response to these issues, Amendment 2, approved in October 2011, provides management options to slow catch rates throughout the season, including trip limits, trap limits, and days out of the fishery.
-The Amendment completely replaces the FMP.
-It modifies the fishing mortality reference points to include a threshold level; includes a more timely and comprehensive reporting system, and allows for the initiation of a limited entry program to be pursued through the adaptive management addendum process.
-Addendum I to Amendment 2, approved in November 2012, clarifies the annual specification process, and allocates the TAC with 87% for the trawl fishery and 13% for the trap fishery based on historical landings by each gear type.
+To address these issues, Amendment 2 (approved in 2011) completely replaces the FMP and provides management options to slow catch rates throughout the season, including trip limits, trap limits, and days out of the fishery.
+Additionally, the amendment modifies the fishing mortality reference points to include a threshold level, includes a more timely and comprehensive reporting system, and allows for the initiation of a limited entry program to be pursued through the adaptive management process.
+Addendum I to Amendment 2, approved in November 2012, clarifies the annual specification process, introduces a research set aside provision, and allocates the TAC with 87% for the trawl fishery and 13% for the trap fishery based on historical landings by each gear type.